-PILI Interns and Fellows have the opportunity to learn about the legal aid community and to explore legal issues affecting low-income individuals.
-Interns and Fellows receive training on writing for a pro se audience and exposure to technology tools that serve as an alternative means of delivering legal assistance to the public.
-Interns and Fellows assist in the development and maintenance of ILAO’s web resources; including text information, legal forms, and multimedia presentations.
+PILI Interns and Fellows at ILAO have the opportunity to learn about civil legal aid and to explore legal issues most affecting lower-income people and families while also making an impact on the lives of thousands of people in need.
+Interns and Fellows receive training on writing for a pro se audience and exposure to tech tools that serve as a scalable alternative for delivering legal help to people who cannot find or afford an attorney.
+Interns and Fellows assist in the development and maintenance of ILAO’s empowerment tools including guides, how-tos, legal forms, videos, timelines, and more.

-- Preparing and assisting with the production of live video webcasts and archived video presentations;
+- Preparing and assisting with the production of multimedia education tools,

-- Editing, organizing and publishing content submitted by attorney experts and editors throughout the State of Illinois for ILAO’s website.
+- Editing, organizing and publishing content submitted by attorney experts and editors throughout the State of Illinois.

-- Strong computer skills including proficiency in using the Internet and Microsoft Office (Word, Excel, Outlook, Power Point); and
+- Strong computer skills including proficiency in using the Internet and Google Workspace, and

 - Demonstrated commitment to Illinois Legal Aid Online’s mission and goals.